xavier-phillips/stepper-blinds-driver/README.md

 To connect the NEMA17 to the mount, there is a face plate, which also features guides for the beaded-chain to be routed through.

+There's also a cosmetic lid which is friction-fit using two pins for alignment and security, hiding the internal circuit while being easy to remove.

 The sprocket is parametrically designed based on the following formulas.

 The box features hexagonal ventilation holes which balance structural integrity and FDM manufacturability with sufficient surface area for thermal convection to prevent overheating.